Nathan Healy

 Leasing Solar Panels

-Cape Coral homeowners served by Lee County Electric Cooperative (LCEC) have access to solar leasing options through Palmetto’s LightReach program.
-This allows you to go solar without the upfront investment, loan payments, or maintenance responsibilities that come with purchasing a system.
+Cape Coral homeowners served by Florida Power & Light (FPL) and Lee County Electric Cooperative (LCEC) have access to Palmetto’s LightReach leasing program.
+This option allows you to go solar without the upfront investment, maintenance responsibilities, or equipment ownership concerns that come with purchasing a system outright.

 Go solar without the investment